bayko/aws-transcribe-multiple-jobs-s3/README.md

 # Language for Transcription
 LANGUAGE_CODE="en-US"

-# Optional name of custom vocabulary - set value as "" if none
+# Optional name of custom vocabulary - leave value as "" if none
 CUSTOM_VOCABULARY=""

 # Desired AWS region to create transribe jobs in